barryclark/jekyll-now/_posts/2020-04-23-Doordeck-API.md

 ```
 </details>

-Paste the public JWK in the Doordeck portal; this will be your application's identifier.
+Paste the public JWK (`publicKey.jwk`) in the Doordeck portal; this will be your application's identifier.

 ![Paste public key](../assets/images/doordeck/public-key.png)
 > Adding the integrator application identifier